 How to Verify Authenticity

-It also has a certain clear ring, if you 'flick' the edge of a cup or plate with your fingernail.
+Bone china also has a certain clear ring if you flick the edge of a cup or plate with your fingernail.
 However, identifying this sound from that of any other tableware item does take some practice.
-Bone china is surprisingly stronger than it appears, but it's not indestructible, nor is it considered durable and unbreakable such as Melamine dishes.
-Care should be taken when handling these quality dishes first because of the monetary or heirloom value, but also because these are to be treasured and enjoyed, then passed on through the ages.

 How to Care for Bone China

-Bone china has lasted through generations and these beautiful heirloom pieces should be handed down to the next one.
-But don't be afraid to use it; it is made to be enjoyed.
+But don't be afraid to use your bone china—it is made to be enjoyed.
 In fact, tea and coffee taste the best in bone china cups.
-And setting a table with this china gives it a touch of elegance, making the dinner more memorable and enjoyable.
+Setting a table with this china gives it a touch of elegance, making the dinner more memorable and enjoyable.

-If you'd like to collect or buy a set of china for your formal table, it is sold in many retailers including Amazon.com, as well as in jewelry retailers and where fine wedding gifts are sold.
+If you'd like to collect or buy a set of china for your formal table, it is sold in many stores, online, and at jewelry retailers and where fine wedding gifts are sold.
 Note that some retailers may not provide the full product details and you may need to enquire to ensure you are purchasing bone china.

-You have some table pieces but are unsure of how old they are?
-China is highly collectible and there are many publications and guides available to help you identify the pattern, the manufacturer and the era when it was made.
+If you have some table pieces but are unsure of how old they are, there are many publications and guides to help you identify the pattern, manufacturer, and era when it was made.

 You'll also find this type of tableware at flea markets and garage sales, which can net you some great deals.
-But, being sure of what you're purchasing is indeed bone china, is key to actually getting that bargain.
+Being sure of what you're purchasing is indeed bone china is the key to actually getting that bargain.